-Previously he served as Vice President for University Relations at Northeastern State University.
-At NSU he oversaw community, state and federal relations; media relations and communications; internal and external marketing; and the NSU Foundation and Alumni Association.
-He came to NSU in 2008 after serving as Director of Public Affairs at the University of Wisconsin – River Falls since 1985.
-He was recognized as a “Wisconsin Idea Fellow” by the University of Wisconsin System Board of Regents for his economic development and outreach efforts in forming the St. Croix Valley Regional Tourism Alliance and chairing an NFL Search Committee that successfully recruited the Kansas City Chiefs to UWRF for Summer Training Camp for 18 years.
+Previously, he served as Vice President for University Relations at Northeastern State University (NSU).
+At NSU, he oversaw community, state and federal relations; media relations and communications; internal and external marketing; and the NSU Foundation and Alumni Association.
+He came to NSU in 2008, after serving as Director of Public Affairs at the University of Wisconsin – River Falls (UWRF) since 1985.
+He was recognized as a “Wisconsin Idea Fellow” by the University of Wisconsin (UW) System Board of Regents for his economic development and outreach efforts in forming the St. Croix Valley Regional Tourism Alliance and chairing an NFL Search Committee that successfully recruited the Kansas City Chiefs to UWRF for Summer Training Camp for 18 years.
 He was among 100 faculty and staff selected from 32,000 employees in the UW System to receive this signal award.

-Prior to his service in public higher education, Dr. Kinders spent ten years as a reporter and editor with the Bismarck (N.D.)
-Tribune and the Decatur (Ill.)
-Herald and Review, both owned by Lee Newspapers.
+Prior to his service in public higher education, Kinders spent ten years as a reporter and editor with the Bismarck (North Dakota) Tribune and the Decatur (Illinois) Herald and Review, both owned by Lee Newspapers.

-Dr. Kinders is married to Linda Bowlby-Kinders.
-They have three sons whose families include: Christian, a quality control officer with Bayer Industries in Kansas City, daughter-in-law Melinda and granddaughter Caty; Casey, a 1st Lieutenant and U.S. Marine Corps aviator, daughter-in-law Teresa and granddaughter Vivienne; and Matthew, an English teacher in China.
+He is married to Linda Bowlby-Kinders.
+They have three sons, whose families include: Christian, a quality control officer with Bayer Industries in Kansas City, daughter-in-law Melinda and granddaughter Caty; Casey, a 1st Lieutenant and U.S. Marine Corps aviator, daughter-in-law Teresa and granddaughter Vivienne; and Matthew, an English teacher in China.